Scripture References: Isaiah 9:6-7

 Other Online Resources:

 - Song: The angel’s announcement sung to the tune of the Twelve Days of Christmas.
-I would suggest singing each verse with “Before the birth of Jesus…” instead of “One the first day of Christmas”.
+I would suggest singing each verse with “Before the birth of Jesus…” instead of “On the first day of Christmas”.
+Found at puppetresources.com.